 Students are not assigned major advisors.

-In particular, the Undeclared with Interest in Biology BA students should meet with a General Biology Major Advisor.
+Students who are Undeclared with Interest in Biology BA students should meet with a General Biology Major Advisor.
 They should check the major advisors list which is updated on the “Meeting with your Biology Advisor” web page: http://biology.sfsu.edu/content/meeting-your-biology-advisor

 Faculty advisors have different office hours styles: Some have open office hours, first come, first served, while others have students make appointments.
 It is best to email the advisor ahead of time.